findrajuvais/data-structure/src/data-structures/linkedList/doubly-linkedList.md

-# LinkedList
+# LinkedList (Doubly Linked List):

-### Doubly Linked List:

-    - A Doubly Linked List allows traversal in both directions (forward and backward).
+A Doubly Linked List allows traversal in both directions (forward and backward).
 Each node contains three parts:

     1. Data: Stores the value of the node.
     2. Next: A reference to the next node.